 Sao Paulo has the most diverse culinary culture that you’re likely to see anywhere in Brazil.
 Traditional Brazilian and Latin American dishes can be enjoyed alongside a wealth of cuisine from around the world, from Japanese to Italian, Chinese, and Spanish.

 Shopping in Sao Paulo is suitable for a range of budgets and tastes.
-In the Downtown area, many of the largest shops and bargain shopping can be found on Rua 25 de Marco.
+In the Downtown area, many of the retail options can be found on Rua 25 de Marco.
 Further out in the suburbs, you’ll find numerous street markets selling local goods and produce as well as imported goods.

 When travelling to Sao Paulo, you’re also likely to come across at least one of the city’s large indoor mall complexes that are frequented by locals and tourists alike.
 The city has several malls catering for all types of wallets.
-The most popular shopping centres are Center Norte in the north of the city, to the exclusive shopping of JK Iguatemi Mall, located in the upscale Itaim district.
+The most popular shopping centres are Center Norte in the north of the city, and JK Iguatemi Mall, located in the upscale Itaim district.

 Enjoy a hassle-free journey with all the information you need to know before your trip